 Your obstetrician will guide you through the entire process of pregnancy.
 They’ll also help you manage any pregnancy complications.

 Some questions you might consider asking your obstetrician include the following:

 - When should I start taking prenatal vitamins?

 - How often do I need prenatal care?

 - How much weight should I gain during pregnancy?

 - Should I schedule my labor?

-- Should I have a vaginal birth or C-section?
+- Should I have a vaginal birth or a cesarean delivery?

-- Can I have a vaginal birth after a C-section?
+- Can I have a vaginal birth after a cesarean delivery?